What HR, IT, and Comms leaders really think about AI at work

 And the people I’m sharing the “stage” with will make the conversation worth having.
 Plus, they aren’t hear to agree with each other either.

-Angelica Gamble Wong is CHRO at Mission Fed Credit Union.
+• Alison Wagner is VP of Talent & Culture at Mission Fed Credit Union.
 She's dealing with the human side of these decisions daily - talent, trust, and what employees actually feel when AI shows up in their work

 That mix is the whole point.
 These conversations are typically siloed.
 IT talks to IT.
 HR talks to HR.
 Comms gets looped in somewhere near the end.
 This group is what happens when those three rooms have an honest conversation in the same space.